davidski/hatetracker/README.md

 Thanks
 ------

-This is an unofficial interface to the hatetracker API.
+-   This is an unofficial interface to the hatetracker API.
 Please be kind to the API and consider making a tax-deductible [donation](https://donate.splcenter.org/sslpage.aspx?pid=463) to the critically important work the SPLC carries out.
+-   Cheers to @hrbrmstr for his countless packages.
+Darksky and friends were the motivators my creating this interface with a valuable web service.

 Usage
 -----